atsupontio/halo2-photo-proof/README.md

 ***DEMO:***
 [Demo cite is here](https://silly-chimera-4a709a.netlify.app/)

-This project is part of the [PSE ZK Summer Contribution Program](https://pse-team.notion.site/PSE-ZK-Summer-Contribution-Program-fffef810476a45e88394fd120dc48697), so big thanks to aaa for teaching us about halo2 implementation, wasm, and related libraries.
+This project is part of the [PSE ZK Summer Contribution Program](https://pse-team.notion.site/PSE-ZK-Summer-Contribution-Program-fffef810476a45e88394fd120dc48697), so big thanks to @SoraSuegami and @qope for teaching us about halo2 implementation, wasm, and related libraries.
 # Motivation

 Many photos in newspapers and other media are taken with digital cameras.
 When a photo taken with a digital camera appears in a newspaper or online news, it is impossible to verify when, where and how it was taken